dingusdk/haihc-betatest/readme.md

 * Extra attribute to identify the IHC controller on an entity.
 (When you have multiple IHC controllers)
 * Migrating old manual config to new ihc_manual_setup.yaml file

-See [dingus.dk](https://www.dingus.dk) for more infomation.
 Also see [Home Assistant IHC itegration](https://github.com/dingusdk/home-assistant.io/blob/current/source/_integrations/ihc.markdown)
-This my fork of the Home assistant web page - and I will try to keep it updated with this beta.
+This my fork of the Home assistant documentation web page - and I will try to keep it updated with this beta.